Southwest National Parks: A Road Trip of Canyons, Arches, & Hoodoos

 This is a national park that you must see once in your life.
 I thought it was going to be just hot desert and boring canyon, but it is so much more.
 It took me by surprise when I first drove into the park and realized that it is actually surrounded by forest (and very noisy insects, which start off being annoying, but you eventually become quite attached to).

 There are many hikes to do here but our two favorites were Fairyland Loop and Thor’s Hammer.
-The star gazing is amazing here and it’s so worth getting up early one morning to watch the sunrise.
+Watch our YouTube video of us hiking Fairyland loop The star gazing is amazing here and it’s so worth getting up early one morning to watch the sunrise.
 It’s quite an incredible experience and the best part is being on a trail before the crowds.

 When you leave Bryce and head towards Capitol Reef, take Highway 12 through Escalante.
 There are tons of great canyons & hikes to explore off this road, as well as incredible views to stop and take photos of.
 I recommend stopping at a visitor center and getting a brochure with all the great detours available.